1chooo/1chooo.com/README.md

 This project was made possible thanks to the amazing open-source community.

-A special thank you to [@codewithsadee](https://github.com/codewithsadee) for the excellent [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio), which served as a strong foundation.
+A special thanks to [@codewithsadee](https://github.com/codewithsadee) for the excellent [vcard-personal-portfolio](https://github.com/codewithsadee/vcard-personal-portfolio), which served as the foundation for this project.

-The project also incorporates and adapts various open-source tools, including:
+The project also incorporates and adapts various open-source projects, including:

 - [Giscus](https://giscus.app/)
 - [react-scroll-motion](https://github.com/1000ship/react-scroll-motion)